-If your firm uses NetDocuments, you’re going to spend a lot of time working with PDFs — creating them, editing them, combining them, redacting them, Bates stamping them.
+If your firm uses NetDocuments, you’re going to spend a lot of time working with PDFs — creating, editing, combining, redacting, and Bates-stamping them.
 The question isn’t whether you need good PDF software.
 The question is whether that software plays nicely with NetDocuments.

 This guide breaks down your options and explains exactly what a real NetDocuments integration looks like — and why it matters.